Tensor category equivariant KK-theory: Tensor category action: from module category to C*-algebra

 For example, a C*-category is a nonunital C*-category with $\cL = \cK$.
-Sometimes we refer a C*-category as a unital C*-category to put an emphasis on it.
+A C*-category is sometimes called a unital C*-category for emphasis.
 On the other hand, for a separable nonunital C*-category $\sA$, its categorical ideal $\cK_\sA$ is uniquely recovered from $\cL_\sA$.
 This is because, for a separable C*-algebra $A$, the C*-subalgebra $A \subset \cM(A)$ is characterized as the set of operators $a$ with separable $a \cM(A)$ \cite{woronowiczAlgebrasGeneratedUnbounded1995}*{Proposition~1.1}.

 \begin{rem} For a nonunital C*-category $\sA$, one can add formal subobjects and countable direct sums to obtain a new nonunital C*-category $\tilde \sA$ satisfying (1).
-When $\sA$ satisfies (2) and (3) of \cref{def:separable.category}, then $\tilde \sA$ is separable.
+When $\sA$ satisfies (2) and (3) of \cref{def:separable.category} (as for (2) we mean that there exists $X \in \Obj \sA$ such that any $Y \in \Obj \sA$ is a direct summand of $X^{\oplus \infty}$ in $\tilde{\sA}$), then $\tilde \sA$ is separable.
 In this case, we call $\tilde \sA$ the \emph{separable envelope} of $\sA$. \end{rem}

 \begin{df} Let $\sA$ and $\sB$ be nonunital C*-categories.
 A \emph{nonunital $\ast$-functor} $\cF \colon \sA \to \sB$ is a $\ast$-functor which is strictly continuous on the unit ball on each morphism set.
 In other words, a nonunital $\ast$-functor consists of \begin{itemize} \item the assignment $\Obj \sA \ni X \mapsto \cF(X) \in \Obj \sB$, and \item the family of unital bounded linear maps $\cF=\cF_{X,Y} \colon \cL_\sA(X,Y) \to \cL_\sB(\cF(X), \cF(Y))$ that is strictly continuous on the unit ball, \end{itemize} such that the $\ast$-functoriality $\cF(T\circ S)=\cF(T)\circ \cF(S)$, $\cF(T^*)=\cF(T)^*$ hold for any $S \in \cL_\sA(X,Y)$ and $T \in \cL_\sA(Y,Z)$.
 A \emph{proper} nonunital $\ast$-functor is a nonunital $\ast$-functor $\cF$ that each $\cF_{X,Y}$ restricts to $\cK_\sA (X,Y) \to \cK_\sB (\cF(X),\cF(Y))$. \end{df} Unless otherwise noted, we always assume that a nonunital $\ast$-functor $\cF \colon \sA \to \sB$ is \emph{countably additive}, i.e., the canonical morphism induces $\cF(\bigoplus_n X_n) \cong \bigoplus_n\cF(X_n)$ for any countable family $\{ X_n \}_{n \in \bN} \subset \Obj \sA$.